SamPruden/ts-semantic-testing/README.md

 - [ ] Stop parsing full tests and become a block-local transformation

 ## How does one use this?
-if you install this package globally, you can call `tsst` to transform the tests.
+If you install this package globally, you can call `tsst` to transform the tests.
 This is a very basic builder.
 It uses the local `tsconfig.json` and takes a single argument for a test glob.

 The TypeScript compiler provides hooks for specifying custom transformers, but `tsc` does not expose these.
 While many common tools like ts-loader are starting to support transformers, most don't yet provide transformers with access to the `ts.Program` object that this requires.